aws/aws-cdk/packages/@aws-cdk/aws-servicecatalogappregistry/README.md

 ## Application-Associator

+`ApplicationAssociator` defines an AppRegistry application to contain all the stacks in deployed through your cdk package.
+This helps to manage all the cdk deployed resources.

+### Create a new application to associate all the stacks in the cdk.App scope

 If you want to create an Application named `MyAssociatedApplication` in account `123456789012` and region `us-east-1` and want to associate all stacks in the `App` scope to `MyAssociatedApplication`, then use as shown in the example below: